Logan David '16

 Katelyn Heath '14

-I am currently a first year Economics Ph.D. student at Cornell University.
+I am currently a second year Economics Ph.D. student at Cornell University.
 My research focuses on the economics of education with an emphasis on special education.
 In my third year, I conduct research, attend seminars, and work as a teaching assistant.
 My past courses have included Labor Economics, Public Finance, and Applied Econometrics.
-At the end of my second semester I will take three qualifying exams in Macro, Micro, and Econometrics which we have two opportunities to pass in order to continue in the program.
-In this first year I am supported by a fellowship, and in subsequent years I will either be a research assistant or TA.
-I would like to pursue research in the Economics of Education, and I will be able to take specific courses in this area during my second year.
+At the end of my first year I successfully took three qualifying exams in Macro, Micro, and Econometrics, which I needed to pass in order to continue in the program.
+In the first year I was supported by a fellowship, and I am now working as a TA for an introductory statistics course.
+I would like to pursue research in the Economics of Education, and hope to make this the topic of my second year paper requirement.

 My mathematics major at St. Mike's has been essential to my success in graduate school.
-My first year econ coursework has consisted of as much math as economics, and the courses I took at St. Mike's prepared me well for this.
+My first year econ coursework consisted of as much math as economics, and the courses I took at St. Mike's prepared me well for this.
 We have consistently used optimization theory, multivariable calculus, linear algebra, and real analysis.
-Working closely with professors at Saint Michael's both in and out of the classroom gave me the opportunity to master the mathematics topics in my undergraduate courses which I was then able to apply to my graduate studies in economics this year.
+Working closely with professors at Saint Michael's both in and out of the classroom gave me the opportunity to master the mathematics topics in my undergraduate courses which I am now able to apply to my graduate studies in economics.